TimBilliet/bq76930/README.md

 - Pack voltage reading
 - Charge current reading
 - Overvoltage protection
-- Undervoltage detection (protection hasn't been test since i have a charge only bms)
+- Undervoltage detection (protection hasn't been tested since i have a charge only bms)
 - Balancing

 # Fixes/changes of the original Arduino code.